-Sculpture and Time-Based Media (STBM) 2A is focussed on Activating and Immersive Environments through studio-based creative exploration and investigation of historical precursors and current practice and related discourse.
+Sculpture and Time-Based Media (STBM) 2A is focussed on creating Immersive Environments through studio-based creative experimentation and investigation of historical precursors, current practice and related discourse.

 Staff and technicians will support self-directed investigations.
-You will work alone and in collaboration with others, learn to critique and contextualise new and traditional techniques and diverse approaches to contemporary art practice in STBM.
+You will work alone and in collaboration with others, learn to critique and contextualise your work, and explore diverse approaches to contemporary art practice.
 You will apply appropriate safe work practices.

 |Unit name||Sculpture & Time-Based Media 2A|

 |Available as an elective?||Yes|

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.